 demonizes Shia, Jews, Christians and the West.

-Yet Saudi Arabia isn't the Islamic state, nor as some analysts have
+Yet Saudi Arabia isn't the Islamic state, nor as some analysts have suggested, a junior version of it.

 It's